marqu3s/vanhackathon-2016-05/README.md

 The real challenge here for me (as a developer, not a designer) is to don't stress the server with so many requests.

-That's why I will try my best to build a client using websockets insteat of firing a lot of ajax requests to the server.
+That's why I will try my best to build a client using websockets instead of firing a lot of ajax requests to the server.

 I'm not used to websockets but that's what I'm here for: LEARN NEW STUFF!